Who can press records with Holiday Records?

 A matrix number is an alphanumeric code (e.g. AB001) stamped or handwritten into the run-out groove area of a record.
 This is required so we can identify your records and stampers.

 As each project is different, it is difficult to provide a fixed turnaround time.
 That said, we will provide an estimated date of completion when an order has been placed and we work hard to meet these projected deadlines.

-Turnaround time begins when artwork has been approved and a deposit paid.
+Turnaround time begins when audio and artwork has been approved and a deposit paid.